Frequently Asked Questions

 - You can call UAS and speak to a representative and they can apply the payment(s) to the loan(s) per your instructions.

 - You can send us the payment coupon included with your statement with instructions on targeting payments to specific loan(s).

-Under the curtailment method, if you make any payment more than the monthly amount due (“overpayment”), amounts which exceed the monthly amount due will be applied to the most recent open statement period and will be allocated to reduce the outstanding principal balance, if consistent with applicable regulations or loan agreements.
+Under the curtailment method, if you make any payment more than the monthly amount due (“overpayment”), amounts which exceed the monthly amount due will be applied to the most recent open statement period and will be allocated to reduce the outstanding principal balance, if consistent with applicable regulations, promissory note or loan agreements.
 The next statement will bill the normal minimum amount due on the next scheduled due date.